 “Evangelicals have excelled at many things; theological reflection on the body isn’t one of them.
 If you’re thinking, ‘I’ve seen many books on the church!’ then your assumption proves my point.
 Far more attention has been devoted to Christ’s spiritual body than to our physical selves.
 But we desperately need guidance here, for we inhabit a confused age that waffles back and forth between body obsession (my body is the most important thing about me) and body denial (my body is irrelevant to who I really am).
 Feel the whiplash?
 This book is medicine for the moment.
 I’m thrilled it now exists.”

-Matt Smethurst, Lead Pastor, River City Baptist Church, Richmond, Virginia; author, Before You Open Your Bible and Before You Share Your Faith
+Matt Smethurst, Lead Pastor, River City Baptist Church, Richmond, Virginia; author, Tim Keller on the Christian Life and Before You Share Your Faith; Cohost, The Everyday Pastor podcast

 “This book is good news for everybody, everywhere.
 There is a plethora of books written by women about the body these days, but men have bodies too, and a perspective on them that is often overlooked.
 I commend Sam’s words to everyone who needs to think more about their body and the bodies of others.”